jahepi-mx/3d-js-render/README.md

 ## Considerations

-This demo was thought to be used with **OBJ** files where the geometry was generated in a left handed coordinated system, if this is not the case the rendering could display glitches.
+This demo was thought to be used with **OBJ** files where the geometry was generated in a left handed coordinate system, if this is not the case the rendering could display glitches.

 ## Demo